Interstate Compact on the Placement of Children (ICPC)

 This National Center for State Courts resource provides state-by-state links to family dependency treatment courts.

-Helping Babies from the Bench: Using the Science of Early Childhood Development in Court was developed to raise awareness of the impact maltreatment has on developmental outcomes for infants and toddlers.
+Safe Babies Court Teams: Building Strong Families and Healthy Communities was developed to raise awareness of the impact maltreatment has on developmental outcomes for infants and toddlers.
 Through the example of the Miami-Dade County, Florida juvenile court, the DVD highlights how judges can intervene on behalf of the child.

 Miami Safe Start is an initiative of the Juvenile Court of the Eleventh Circuit Court in collaboration with the University of Miami, the City of Miami Police Department, Early Head Start, and Community Providers of Service to Families.
 This initiative is a targeted expansion grant to increase the provision of early intervention services for children from newborn to six years old who have witnessed or been victims of violence.

 This article discusses Washington state's Dependent Youth Interview Project, a pilot program for judicial officers to interview dependent youth, twelve years or older, during dependency hearings for the purpose of determining the youth's wishes.